 To access our free downloads - you must sign up to become a member.
 Once you've signed up, you MUST check your email and activate your membership in the link sent to you in order to gain access.
 (It is a required security default.)
-(Any trouble with downloads?
+Any trouble with downloads?
 Let us know if you have any issues, and we can help.
-We know there's been a few kinks in the system but we believe they've been ironed out now.)
 The member's section has a quick monthly guide of what to grow, plus a reminder of the moon phases for optimal planting out - so why not give moon planting a go and see how it works for you?
-(We still have 2022 moon planting calendars available for sale if you want to get a jump on the season.)
+(We still have 2023 moon planting calendars available for sale if you want to get a jump on the season.)

 A quick list to consider planting includes:

 Artichokes (globe), Asian greens, Beetroot, Beans, Broccoli, Brussel Sprouts, Cabbage, Carrots, Cauliflower, Celery, Coriander, Endive, Kale, Kohlrabi, Leek, Lettuce, Onion, Parsley, Peas, Parsnip, Radish, Rocket, Silverbeet, Snow peas, Spinach, Spring onions, Swede, Turnip.
 Pictured right is a Romanesco Broccoli - a cross between a Broc & a Cauli - and definitely a pretty amazing plant to grow!

 Plus - it's sooo close to Garlic & Potato planting season!
 We have garlic in stock already - Certified Organic Rojo and Purple Stripe, and local spray-free Elephant Garlic.
 So come on in and don't miss out!
 Potatoes are about a month away - watch this space!